IRB Authorization Agreement (IAA):

 Advarra's fee schedule is available upon request.

-New England IRB provides high-quality, full-service independent review for single and multi-site studies spanning all phases of research.
-New England IRB is proud to be a member of the WIRB-Copernicus Group® (WCG™), a family of companies dedicated to improving the quality and efficiency of clinical trials.
-New England IRB's fee schedule is available upon request.
+WCG IRB provides high-quality, full-service independent review for single and multi-site studies spanning all phases of research.
+WCG is the parent company of several integrated IRBs (New England IRB, Aspire IRB, Copernicus IRB and Midlands IRB) dedicated to improving the quality and efficiency of clinical trials.
+WCG IRB's fee schedule is available upon request.

 Researcher responsibilities for externally reviewed research